 How an Inter-Vivos Trust Works

-A trust is typically established to hold assets for the benefit of a party called the trust beneficiaries.
+An inter vivos trust is typically established to hold assets for the benefit of a party called the trust beneficiaries.
 A trustee is typically assigned to manage those assets and to ensure that the trust agreement is followed, which would include making sure the assets are distributed to the named beneficiaries.

 There are two categories of trusts that a living trust can fall under; revocable or irrevocable.
 An inter-vivos trust is a living trust since it serves the purpose of allowing the owner or trustor to use the assets and benefit from the trust during the trustor’s lifetime.
 Once the trustor passes away, the assets would be distributed by the trustee to the beneficiaries.
 While living, the trustor, or trustors in the case of a married couple, can be the trustee, managing the assets until they are no longer able, at which time a named backup trustee assumes the duties.